Ankr-network/ankr-docs/docs/learn/tokens-governance/how-to-vote-on-a-proposal.md

 3. As the vote progresses, live results are visible on the Governance dashboard where users can see the result as it unfolds!

 4. When voting ends, the result is published and if successful, conveyed to the Ankr team for implementation.
-For simple parameter changes to the contract, this could be a matter of days, or for something more complex, a longer time frame is likely.&#x20;
+For simple parameter changes to the contract, this could be a matter of days, or for something more complex, a longer time frame is likely.